 Your IP address is a set of numbers that identifies all emails that come from your domain.
 Email providers recognize “safe” and “unsafe” emails based on the historical context of your IP address and domain reputation.
 Why is this important?
 According to Demand Metric, open rates of 16% or more increased by 27% among email marketers who actively monitor their sender reputation.

-To prevent your emails from ending up in the spam folder, first, check to see if your domain or IP address is blacklisted.
-If you are, visit the blacklist company’s page to find the requirements to get removed from their list.
+To prevent your emails from ending up in the spam folder, first, check to see if your domain or IP address is blocklisted.
+If you are, visit the blocklist company’s page to find the requirements to get removed from their list.
 Requirements may include providing re-opt-in for subscribers or removing addresses that were added to your mailing list before a certain date.
-Better yet, proactively use best practices to stay off these blacklists in the first place.
+Better yet, proactively use best practices to stay off these blocklists in the first place.